*The recommended starting dose is 2.5 mg.2

 withdrawal of the overused drugs, and treatment of

-withdrawal symptoms may be necessary - Serotonin syndrome may occur with triptans,
+• Serotonin syndrome may occur with triptans,

 including ZOMIG, particularly during